Gabby Allen Looks Drop-Dead Gorgeous In Strapless Mini Dress

 “Gorgeous Girl,” commented a fourth follower.

-Gabby has not shared a glam look on her Instagram page in a while.
-But that does not mean she hasn’t been looking smoking hot.
+Gabby has not shared a glam look on her Instagram page in a while, but that does not mean she hasn’t been looking smoking hot.
 Not too long ago, she shared a photo that featured her looking fabulous as she showed off her pert derrière in a colorful bikini.